rankingdigitalrights/index2019/app/report/governance/index.md

 <span style="font-weight: 400;">On the positive side, a handful of non-GNI-member companies took concrete steps to improve their corporate governance and oversight of human rights issues:</span>

-- <span style="font-weight: 400;">**Yandex** took a notable step forward by publishing a clear commitment to respect the freedom of expression and privacy rights of its users. </span>
+- **Yandex** took a notable step forward by publishing a clear commitment to respect the freedom of expression and privacy rights of its users.
-- <span style="font-weight: 400;">**América Móvil** published a formal commitment to respect users’ freedom of expression and privacy, and disclosed a whistleblowing program for employees to report concerns, including those related to freedom of expression and privacy violations. </span>
+- **América Móvil** published a formal commitment to respect users’ freedom of expression and privacy, and disclosed a whistleblowing program for employees to report concerns, including those related to freedom of expression and privacy violations.
-- <span style="font-weight: 400;">**Axiata** improved its disclosure of executive-level management over privacy issues at the group level and disclosed that it has a whistleblowing mechanism for employees to report privacy violations. </span>
+- **Axiata** improved its disclosure of executive-level management over privacy issues at the group level and disclosed that it has a whistleblowing mechanism for employees to report privacy violations.
-- <span style="font-weight: 400;">**Bharti Airtel** disclosed a commitment to protect users’ human rights—although not freedom of expression or privacy specifically—and disclosed a board-level commitment to oversee privacy issues.
-In addition, the company improved its disclosure about its whistleblower program by clarifying that its employees can use it to report concerns over privacy related issues. </span>
+- **Bharti Airtel** disclosed a commitment to protect users’ human rights—although not freedom of expression or privacy specifically—and disclosed a board-level commitment to oversee privacy issues.
+In addition, the company improved its disclosure about its whistleblower program by clarifying that its employees can use it to report concerns over privacy related issues.

 <a id="section-32"></a>3.2 Governance gap: Expression and privacy
 -----------------------------------------------------------------